mahaAlsaggaf/cms-discovery-fastify/README.md

 # NestJS CMS + Discovery (Fastify)

-A monorepo with two NestJS apps sharing a Postgres database and search abstraction layer.
+A podcast content management system built with NestJS and Fastify⚡️.
+This monorepo features two specialized applications: a CMS for content creators and administrators, and a MVP Discovery API for public content consumption.
+Both apps share a unified PostgreSQL database.

 ## Architecture